This article was first published on February 2nd, 2022, and was last updated March 2023.

 Accessibility is important because it makes your website available to more people.
 This in return means you’ll get more traffic and more conversions.
 More importantly, it’s the right thing to do.

 Tailoring your website to meet the needs of people with disabilities will make it more user-friendly for everyone.
-Websites designed with accessibility in mind often provide a more improved experience for all visitors, not just those with disabilities.
+Websites that are designed with accessibility standards in mind often provide an improved experience for all visitors, not just those with disabilities.

 With more than 10% of internet users in the U.S having some kind of disability, accessibility has also proven to play a significant role business-wise.
 What’s more, Google rewards websites that are built on an accessible framework.
 They tend to be much more usable and therefore increase user engagement and help search engine rankings.

 Accessibility is becoming increasingly important as the legal landscape stands today.
-Many governments have made it law for all websites to be accessible to users with disabilities and an increasing number of users come to rely on the internet and mobile devices to function.
+Many governments have made it a law for all websites to be accessible to users with disabilities.
+An increasing number of users come to rely on the internet and mobile devices to function.

-In simple terms, it means if a business has a website and fails to make sure their website is accessible for disabled people, then it could be held legally liable under this act.
-These laws not only ensure a better user experience but also have positive impacts on the company as well — through increased user interactions with your site and lower legal implications.
+This means if a business has a website and fails to make sure their website is accessible for disabled people, then it could be held legally liable under this act.
+These laws not only ensure a better user experience but also have positive impacts on the company as well.
+Through increased user interactions with your site and lower legal implications.

 One thing that many people might not realize is that having an accessible website also makes it easier for search engines to crawl your site.
 Google and other search engines have been constantly improving their ability to serve content that is accessible on the web.
-This means that if you take steps toward making your site more accessible to individuals with disabilities, then you will also be improving the overall quality of your site from an SEO perspective.
+If you take steps toward making your site more accessible to individuals with disabilities, then you will also be improving the overall quality of your site from an SEO perspective.

-However, users with disabilities can often be overlooked when it comes to the design and usability of sites.
+However, users with disabilities are often overlooked when it comes to the design and usability of sites.
 In reality, 15% of the global population suffers from a disability.
-Various legislations have been enforced, to ensure fairness for all users.
+This is why various legislations have been enforced, to ensure fairness for all users.